jesse-ai/docs/docs/docs/utils.md

 ## strictly\_increasing

-Returns whether a series in strictly increasing or not.
+Returns whether a series is strictly increasing or not.

 ```py
 strictly_increasing(series, lookback)